-- FINALIST Best Newcomer Award: Wildlife Film Festival Rotterdam 2017 (The Netherlands)
+- Official Selection: Wildlife Film Festival Rotterdam 2017 (The Netherlands)

-- BEST CINEMATOGRAPHY (first place): Finisterra VI Arrabida Film Art & Tourism Festival (Sesimbra, Portugal)
+- BEST CINEMATOGRAPHY (first place): Finisterra VI Arrábida Film Art & Tourism Festival (Portugal)

-- BEST DOCUMENTARY (runner-up): Finisterra VI Arrabida Film Art & Tourism Festival (Sesimbra, Portugal)
+- BEST DOCUMENTARY (runner-up): Finisterra VI Arrábida Film Art & Tourism Festival (Portugal)

-- BEST WILDLIFE & NATURE TOURISM (third place): Finisterra VI Arrabida Film Art & Tourism Festival (Sesimbra, Portugal)
+- BEST WILDLIFE & NATURE TOURISM (third place): Finisterra VI Arrábida Film Art & Tourism Festival ( Portugal)

 A spider monkey named Infinity was stolen from the forest as a baby.
 Now it is time for her to take the jungle back.
 After an 7-year rehabilitation, she is ready to return to the wild.
 But this time she is not alone.
 She joins a makeshift group of orphaned monkeys and her newborn baby.
 Climb into the canopy life of these spider monkeys from a perspective never seen before.
 Filmmaker Michael Sanderson gained unprecedented access to rehabilitated spider monkeys to follow their intimate struggles and jungle acrobatics.
 Will mother and child survive their newfound freedom?

 Michael Sanderson is the author of “Return of the Spider Monkeys” which he has been developing since 2003.
 A unique and real story that he witnessed in first person.
 Michael shot, directed, produced, wrote and edited the film single-handedly.
 He especially learned how to climb trees to find Infinity deep in the Mayan jungle.
 It is time to reveal what really happened to Infinity after she was released back into the jungle.